 “Girl-led” means that the board and/or staff must be led by a girl between ages 18 and 24 years.

 To effectively work towards achieving Goal 5 of the Sustainable Development Goals—working towards gender equality through empowering women and girls—in an expansive and sustainable manner, it is critical to have a framework rooted in the voices, experiences, and leadership of women, girls, trans, and intersex people.
 The programme framework is also rooted within the three main principles of the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW)—substantive equality, non-discrimination, and state obligation.

-We will prioritize grants that aim to address one or all of the following three objectives:
+To do so under the LFS programme, the grants supported aim to address one or all of the following three objectives:

 - Addressing all forms of violence against women, girls, trans, and intersex people and advancing their bodily integrity and autonomy.

 - Protecting and ensuring full economic rights and justice for women, girls, trans, and intersex people.